jmgpgit/Final-Project/README.md

 #### Edges

 An **edge** is the connection between two nodes.
 A node can also be connected to itself via an edge, forming a **loop**.
 More generally, a **cycle** is a path that begins and ends at the same node without passing through the same edges.
-Further, we will also allow for **multi-edges**, where consider two or more distinct edges between the same two nodes.

 Much like nodes, we can also assign different types of information to edges.
 We can assign a **weight** to an edge, which can represent its *flow capacity*.
 We can also assign a **direction** to an edge, which can represent the *direction of flow*.

 For **example**, a person could be connected to a server via an edge, where the direction of the edge represents the direction of information flow.
 In this case, the person is the *source* of the information, and the server is the *destination* of the information.
 The server can answer back to the person in the opposite direction.
-This creates a *directed multi-edge network* between the node and the server.
+This creates a *directed network* between the node and the server.
 The weight of the edge can represent the amount of information that can be sent from the person to the server and vice versa.
 Since the weights need not be the same, we have *asymmetric connections* which simulate a network with a **bottleneck**.

 <img src="readme_images/fig1.gif"/>